frictionlessdata/frictionless-py/docs/validating-data.md

 ## Custom Checks

-There are many cases when built-in Frictionless' checks are not enough.
+There are many cases when Frictionless' built-in checks are not enough.
 It can be a business logic rule or specific quality requirement to the data.
 With Frictionless it's very easy to use your own custom checks.
-Let's see on an example:
+Let's see with an example:

 ```python
 from pprint import pprint